The Obsessed (novel)

-Toritsukare Otoko (トリツカレ男) is a Japanese novel written by Shinji Ishii.
+The Obsessed (トリツカレ男, Toritsukare Otoko) is a Japanese novel written by Shinji Ishii.
 The novel was originally published online through Biriken Shuppan in October 2001, and was later published in print by Shinchosha under their Shincho Bunko imprint in March 2006.
 A musical anime film adaptation produced by Shin-Ei Animation premiered in Japan in November 2025.

+Summary

+Giuseppe is a man who becomes quickly obsessed with hobbies, hyper-fixating on them for a short while before becoming obsessed with a new hobby.

+While out trying to catch a blue butterfly, he notices a balloon seller in a local park and falls head-over-heels in love with her.